LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

          $ tanzu management-cluster delete <MANAGEMENT_CLUSTER_NAME>

-      -  If there are any problems deleting a managment cluster, try forcing a delete.
+      -  If there are any problems deleting a management cluster, try forcing a delete.

          .. code-block:: sh